 Student Accused of Killing Two in School Shooting

-Another student and a teacher finally wrestled Rouse to the ground and held him until police arrived at Richland High School, in this rural community about 65 miles south of Nashville.
+As screaming students fled in terror, 17-year-old Jamie Rouse was wrestled to the ground by another student and a teacher and held until police arrived at Richland High School in this rural community of about 400 people.

 Killed were Carolyn Foster, 58, a business teacher, and Diane Collins, 16.
 Carol Yancey, 49, a science and math teacher, was shot in the head and hospitalized in stable condition.